TJiangBio/MetaGXplore/README.md

-# MetaGXplore: Pan-cancer Patient Metastasis Identification with Deep Learning and Multi-omics
+# MetaGXplore: Cancer Patient Metastasis Identification with Deep Learning and Multi-omics
 ### Major version 0.1.1
 ## Overview
 MetaGXplore (Integrating Multi-Omics Data with Graph convolutional networks for Pan-cancer Patient METAstasis Identification) is a novel deep learning model that represents the first attempt to integrate Graph Convolutional Networks (GCN) with multi-omics pan-cancer data for predicting metastasis.